omonubi/ACKS-by-omonubi/README.md

     2. "Sword and Dagger", +1 bonus, 1d6 damage
     3. Etc.
 3. The Melee Attacks > Long checkbox and the Missile Attacks > Range field are optional but provide helpful context for the player.
+4. Missile Attacks use an advanced Roll20 CRP sheet worker to both make the attack roll and automatically decrement the amount of ammo remaining by 1.
-4. Note: Use the **!AddActions** custom API script to automagically include common attacks to both Melee and Missile Attack lists.
+5. Note: Use the **!AddActions** custom API script to automagically include common attacks to both Melee and Missile Attack lists.
 These entires can then be customized as needed for both monsters and characters.

 ### How to Work with Equipment and Money
 - Uncheck the Equipped checkbox to "warehouse" (not carry) inventory.